anilvem1/CrmWebApiOAuth/README.md

 ## Introducing the Azure AD Application Identity for Dynamics 365 Web API

 Microsoft introduced the ability to authenticate Dynamics 365 oData /Web API using an Azure Active Directory Application (Client ID/Client Secret).
-Azure AD application Together with a client secret, can replace username and password authentication in many scenarios.
+Azure AD application together with a client secret, can replace username and password authentication in many scenarios.
 This is applicable to all the CRM versions 8.2 and later.

 In a nutshell, it mitigates the risk of having username/password readable and thus less safe.
 For example, it could look like below: